Second Brigade, Second Division

 - Company A: CAPT.
 C G DYER

-The company was accepted in state service for three years at Pawtucket, Valley Falls, and Central Falls, Providence County, Rhode Island, on 7 May, 1861, and Ensign L A Tower, 1st Rhode Island Detached Militia, Company E, resigned and was appointed captain, 2nd Rhode Island Infantry, Company F, on 1 June, 1861.
-The comapny mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861, and Captain L A Tower, 2nd Rhode Island Infantry, Company F, was killed at the first battle of Bull Run on 21 July, 1861.
-First Lieutenant G W Weeden, 2nd Rhode Island Infantry, Company G, was appointed captain, 2nd Rhode Island Infantry, Company F, on 22 July, 1861. - Company G: CAPT.
+The company was accepted in state service for three years at Pawtucket, Central Falls, and Valley Falls, Providence County, Rhode Island, on 7 May, 1861, and Ensign L A Tower, 1st Rhode Island Detached Militia, Company E, resigned and was appointed captain, 2nd Rhode Island Infantry, Company F, on 1 June, 1861.
+The company mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861, and Captain L A Tower, 2nd Rhode Island Infantry, Company F, was killed at the first battle of Bull Run on 21 July, 1861.
+First Lieutenant G W Weeden, 2nd Rhode Island Infantry, Company G, was appointed captain, 2nd Rhode Island Infantry, Company F, on 22 July, 1861. - Company G Bristol Artillery: CAPT.
 N GOFF, JR.

-The company was accepted in state service for three years at Smithsfield and Woonsocket, Providence County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 6 June, 1861.
+The company was accepted in state service for three years at Greenville District, Smithsfield, and Woonsocket, Providence County, and Lime Rock, Lincoln County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 6 June, 1861.
 Captain S J Smith, 2nd Rhode Island Infantry, Company I, was killed at the first battle of Bull Run on 21 July, 1861, and First Lieutenant S B M Read, 2nd Rhode Island Infantry, Company E, was appointed captain, 2nd Rhode Island Infantry, Company I, on 22 July, 1861. - Company K: CAPT.
 C W TURNER

-The company was accepted in state service for three years at Newport and Middleton, Aquidneck Island, Newport County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Band: Band Ldr.
+The company was accepted in state service for three years at Middleton and Newport, Aquidneck Island, Newport County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Band: Drum Maj.
+H E Teltow & Ldr.
 P Kalkman

 The band was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5, 6, and 12 June, 1861.